cbjuan/juancb.es/content/authors/juancb/_index.md

   # - Visitors
 ---

-I build AI tools that make quantum computing accessible to developers.
-As AI for Quantum Product Owner at IBM Quantum, I lead projects like qiskit-ibm-transpiler and Qiskit Code Assistant—an LLM trained on quantum code.
+I research and develop AI-based systems to tackle complex problems in quantum computing and other relevant areas.

 My work sits at the intersection of quantum computing, machine learning, and open source.
 I hold IBM Master Inventor status and have contributed to tools used by millions of developers worldwide.

-Background: PhD in Computer Engineering (University of Salamanca, 2018), 80+ publications, 2019 SCIE-BBVA Award for best young researcher in Computer Science in Spain.
+I have a PhD in Computer Engineering from the University of Salamanca (2018), have authored 80+ publications, and received the 2019 SCIE-BBVA Award for best young researcher in Computer Science in Spain.